 - past eye trauma

-- high short or long sightedness
+- high short or long-sightedness

 - prolonged use of steroid medications – oral, inhalers or topical drops

-- other systemic health issues – diabetes, migraine headaches, high blood pressure and some types of circulatory disorders.
+- other systemic health issues – diabetes, migraine headaches, high blood pressure, and some types of circulatory disorders.

 Glaucoma can be difficult to detect in its very early stages.
-Unfortunately there is no single investigation that can definitively diagnose the disease.
-Instead we need to put together multiple pieces of information from your history, examination findings and investigations, like doing a jigsaw puzzle.
+Unfortunately, there is no single investigation that can definitively diagnose the disease.
+Instead, we need to put together multiple pieces of information from your history, examination findings, and investigations, like doing a jigsaw puzzle.
 Sometimes we need to repeat these over many years before we can make a diagnosis.

-While damage caused by glaucoma can’t be reversed, the progress of the condition can be controlled.
+While the damage caused by glaucoma can’t be reversed, the progress of the condition can be controlled.
 The initial treatment is normally eye drops, which once started, are usually life-long.
 Sometimes surgery may be required.
 Newer forms of management, such as ‘micro-stents’ implanted at the time of cataract surgery, are showing promise.